David Wilhite, PhD

 - Co-editor w/ Todd D. Still, of the series Paul Among the Fathers (Edinburgh: T&T Clark, 2013-).

-- Co-editor w/ Bruce Longenecker, Cambridge History of Ancient Christianity (Cambridge: Cambridge University Press, forthcoming).
+- Co-editor w/ Bruce Longenecker, Cambridge History of Ancient Christianity (Cambridge: Cambridge University Press, 2023).

 - Editor, The Cambridge Companion to Early Christian Theology (Cambridge: Cambridge University Press, forthcoming).

-- Co-author w/ Adam Winn, Israel’s LORD: YHWH as Two Powers in Second Temple Literature (Minneapolis: Fortress Press, forthcoming).
+- Co-author w/ Adam Winn, Israel’s LORD: YHWH as Two Powers in Second Temple Literature (Minneapolis: Fortress Press, 2024).

 - Co-author w/ Adam Winn, Christ the LORD: Jesus as YHWH in the New Testament (Minneapolis: Fortress Press, forthcoming).